Note: If you’ve been sexually abused, this article may trigger a response — memories, anxiety, nightmares. Please read

 John was twelve when his aunt and uncle took him to a camp in Missouri.
 The brochure he’d seen showed a big, husky man, grinning as he taught young boys how to ride horses, feed chickens, and learn about life on the farm.
 It looked so fun, and John couldn’t wait to get there.

-With a dead look on his face, the now 25 year-old John described the horror of what had happened at night.
-The farm was the cover for a pornography factory.
+With a dead look on his face, the now twenty-five year-old John described the horror of what had actually happened on that farm.
+It was the cover for a pornography factory.
 He and the other boys had been drugged, videoed, and made to do every kind of sexual act imaginable.
 He thought his aunt and uncle had known — and when they picked him up a week later, John never said a word.

 Shannon had been at home, alone.
 It was a hot Wednesday afternoon, the same as other Wednesday afternoons.
 She lived out a bit from town, with neighbors close enough to see, but not close enough to get their attention easily.
 Her husband had left hours ago for work.
 She heard something, looked up, and saw a strange man standing in the door frame.
 He looked wild, like he was high on something.